vizui/designpatterns/docs/content/patterns/components/dialogs.md

 [pattern]
 ### Confirmation

 A confirmation dialog is short, simple dialog that ensures the user is performing an action intentionally.
-This is especially useful for dangerous, irreversible operations.
+This is especially useful for dangerous or irreversible operations.

-A confirmation dialog may or may not contain an icon.

 [preview]
 <div class="modal fade in" style="display: block; position: relative; z-index: inherit;">